Security-Researcher-Cloud/Writeups/2024-holiday-hacking-challenge-sans/Acts/Prologue/Prologue Elf Minder 9000.md

 > sites as this may result in unexpected changes.
 Additionally, modification of the contents may result in several errors
 > in the game.
 If this occurs simply refresh the page or delete the key from storage.
 This however may result in the
 > placements being lost

+> [!NOTE] You can modify game.segments to create diagonal path segments, but these will fail due to sanity checks that
+> occur.
+This may also occur if you try to delete all obstacles from the level.

 #### Reproduction Steps
 This puzzle is not possible without a few modifications.
 In order support the modifications, we need 1 extra spring to